arbor-sim/arbor/doc/python/morphology.rst

             :param int i: branch index
             :rtype: list

+    .. method:: show

+        Return a string containing an ASCII rendering of the morphology.

+        :return: string

 .. py:class:: place_pwlin

     A :class:`place_pwlin` object allows the querying of the 3-d location of locations and cables